The co-founders' story

 Every area covered in detail — pros, cons, costs, character

-We've written guides for every stage of your move.
-Start with one of these:
+We've written guides for every stage of a Phuket move.
+Start here:

 Weekly updates from residents: visa changes, housing market shifts, restaurant openings, neighborhood updates, and insider tips.
 Join 5,000+ expats who get real Phuket information delivered to their inbox.